ChrisMaherLab/SV-Hotspot/README.md

 # SV-HotSpot
 <img align="left" width="150" src="images/logo.png" alt="tool logo">
 <!--- SV-HotSpot is a structural variant hotspots detection tool.
 It detects SVs and determine their effect on nearby gene expression using whole-genome sequencing data.  -->
-SV-HotSpot is a Linux-based command-line pipeline that integrates multiple data types (including SVs, gene expression, and regulatory elements) to identify recurrent SVs and assess their potential consequences on the expression of nearby genes.
+SV-HotSpot is a tool for detection and visualization of genome hotspots targeted by recurrent structural variants (SVs) associated with gene expression.
+To so so, SV-HotSpot seamlessly integrates SV calls, gene expression, genome annotations (inluding genes and other functional elements such as regulatory elements) to identify and annotate recurrent SVs, and assess their potential consequences on the expression of nearby genes.

 ##
-SV-HotSpot is developed at [Christopher Maher Lab](http://www.maherlab.com/) at [Washington University in St. Louis](http://www.wustl.edu) and [The McDonnell Genome Institute](https://www.genome.wustl.edu/).
+SV-HotSpot is developed at [Christopher Maher Lab](http://www.maherlab.com/) at [Washington University in St. Louis](http://www.wustl.edu).

 ## SV-HotSpot Docker Instructions
 To use SV-HotSpot, a docker image has been created and tested on Linux and Mac.
 To run SV-HotSpot, you need to have [Docker](https://docs.docker.com/) installed on your machine.